3 Couponing Strategies That Save You Time and Money (and Keep You Sane)

 Do you ever find yourself sitting at your kitchen table, surrounded by a pile of coupons, newspapers, circulars and a smartphone with five newly downloaded apps — and feeling completely overwhelmed?

 I’ve been there.
-With so many different sources of discounts and ways to stack the savings, figuring out how to save the most money can be tougher than it looks.
+With so many different sources of discounts, figuring out how to save the most money can be tougher than it looks.
 Is Costco actually cheaper than CVS?
 Do I really need three Kleenex six-packs?
 Which saving and coupon apps actually work, and which aren’t worth the time?

 However, I don’t look at couponing as a struggle anymore; I’ve figured out how to organize coupons to make it a more efficient, enjoyable process that helps me save money while buying the things I need for my family.
 Ready to learn my couponing systems and strategies?